dannal/c_scratch/readme.txt

 $ git config --global user.name "John Doe"
 $ git config --global user.email johndoe@example.com

+# login email/pwd
-if using mfa, will need to generate a PAT and use it as the pwd
+# if using mfa, will need to generate a PAT and use it as the pwd

 # init repo
 git init